stephengade/fintech-dashboard/README.md

 2. You will be greeted with a blank dashboard page using the username extracted from the email provided.
 3. To see a list of customers from the MockApi, navigate to http://localhost:3000/user.
 4. You can view the details of each customer by clicking on the 3 dots on the right side of the table and then selecting "view details".
+5. Pagination and filter are working, so you can test those too
 5. The project is designed to be responsive and can be tested on mobile devices.

 ## Demo